-This past weekend, I reached peak Goopiness by attending Gwyneth Paltrow's first-ever InGoop Health Summit in Los Angeles.
+I officially reached peak Goopiness when I attended Gwyneth Paltrow's first-ever InGoop Health Summit in Los Angeles.
 The all-day event, hosted at an industrial warehouse space outfitted with minimalistic white furniture and delicately arranged plants, offered a smörgåsbord of Gwyneth-approved wellness activities, food items, shopping opportunities, and presentations.
 (Imagine private crystal therapy, aura photography, endless Moon Juice, a panel on gut health, and Goopy celebrity attendees like Cameron Diaz and Nicole Richie.)
 The best way I can think to describe the summit is like a Star Trek convention for incredibly chic, bohemian women who care as much about shamanic healing as they do about gluten-free doughnuts (and who can afford to spend between $500 and $1500 to experience 10 hours of all things Goop).

 Genuinely, I myself am not particularly Goopy.
 I was raised to appreciate peer-reviewed studies and large data samples proving the best ways to boost mental and physical health.
 However, when you find yourself surrounded by a few hundred Gwyneth lovers, sipping probiotic watermelon juice, and nodding your head as a holistic doctor in a sharp suit talks about using integrative psycho-synthesis to cure cancer, you start to feel the Kool-Aid take effect.